 Spring is not the best time to plant many California native plants.
 The Gardens sells only those natives that are likely to establish well with spring planting.
 Among the California native plants that will be available for the first time are two deciduous shrubs: small-leaved creambush and a selection of red flowering currant.
 Small-leaved creambush, Holodiscus microphyllus var. glabrescens, is a fairly small shrub, growing to only three feet.
 It has bright green leaves and fluffy clusters of tiny, creamy white flowers at the branch tips.
 It blooms in summer and the flowers attract butterflies.
 Red flowering currant, Ribes sanguineum var. glutinosum 'Barrie Coate', has dark green, aromatic, maple-like leaves.
 Its pendulous clusters of small, dark rose red flowers come in late winter and are loved by hummingbirds.
 The flowers are followed by blue black berries.
-Among the California native perennials that are new to the sales is Siskiyou buckwheat, Eriogo-num siskiyouense.
+Among the California native perennials that are new to the sales is Siskiyou buckwheat, Eriogonum siskiyouense.
 It forms a tight, low mound of red-tinted, gray green leaves.
-From this low mound arise in summer, long-stalked, button-like clusters of tiny, yellow flowers that are loved by butterflies.

-There is a flock of coral bell, Heuchera, selections in the "Canyon" series; Heuchera 'Canyon 'Melody' is one of these.
-It forms tight, rounded clumps of lobed, dark green leaves and many 1.5-foot, airy spikes of tiny, bright pink flowers that are loved by hummingbirds.
+From this low mound arise in summer, longstalked, buttonlike clusters of tiny, yellow flowers that are loved by butterflies.
+There is a flock of coral bell.
+Heuchera, selections in the "Canyon" series; Heuchera 'Canyon 'Melody' is one of these.
+Bouteloua curtipendula, side oats gramma spirals of varying shapes and sizes.
+It grows to 18 inches tall by two feet wide.
+It is easier to grow and requires less water than its similar cousin, and coiled into It forms tight, rounded clumps of lobed, dark green leaves and many 1.5-foot, airy spikes of tiny, bright pink flowers that are loved by hummingbirds.
 These are produced from spring to summer and they make good cut flowers.
 Two California natives for at least part shade that we've not offered before are a new selection of sand strawberry, Fragaria chiloensis 'Aulon', and California hedgenettle, Stachys bullata.
 Like the coral bells, California hedgenettle makes a good cutflower with its two-foot, shish-kebab spikes of two-lipped, purple and white flowers.
-These are produced in summer and they are attractive to hummingbirds and butterflies.
-It has texboth tured, aromatic leaves and goes dormant in winter, at least in the colder parts of its range.
-California hedgenettle needs fairly regular watering.
-Fragaria chiloensis 'Aulon' is a robust selection of sand strawberry.
-It is a groundcover that spreads by stolons, forming a lush, six- to 12-inch-tall carpet of shiny, dark green, three-parted leaves.
-The five-petaled, white flowers are all male so no fruit is produced.
+These are produced in summer and they are attractive to both hummingbirds and butterflies.
+It has texaromatred flowering currant.